dtborders/dtborders.github.io/README.md

 ## Contact Me

-I can be contacted any time at dborder1@jhu.edu or dtborders@gmail.com.
+I can be contacted any time at dtborders@gmail.com.